marcpabst/optimal-psychophysics/readme.md

 # Short-term roadmap
 - [ ] Make the base psychometric model more flexible (e.g., allow for different link functions, prior distributions, snd multivariate outcomes/designs)
 - [ ] Allow better vectorisation using `ndarray` (will mainly be helpful when calling from Python with `pyo3`)
-- [ ] Implement support for Arviz for posterior diagnostics on the Python side
+- [ ] Implement support for [Arviz](https://python.arviz.org/en/stable/) for posterior diagnostics on the Python side
+- [ ] Use [Enyme](https://github.com/EnzymeAD/rust) instead of manually deriving gradients (this currently requires building the Rust compiler from source)

 # Glossary